unahouExosite/docs/rpc/README.md

   "result": [[1376709527, 64.2]]}]
 ```

-`"id"` identifies the corresponding request call (list order doesn't). `"result"`'s presence and value are procedure-specific and are documented below.
+* `"id"` identifies the corresponding request call.
+* `"result"` is the return value for the procedure.
+Procedures without return values omit it entirely.

 If a particular call fails, the response message is still a list, but `"status"` for the response for that call is set to something besides "ok", and an `"error"` key is included: